 The occupation categories are compared to the same categories for the state and where Cherry County's percentage exceeds the state's percentage there is Basic employment.
-Table 4.1 indicates there are three categories having Basic employment with the largest being Management business, Science, and Arts Occupations The other two occupation sectors are Natural Resources, construction and maintenance occupations.
-And Service occupations.
+Table 4.1 indicates there are two categories, in the light blue color, having Basic employment.
+These two occupation sectors are Service occupations and Natural Resources, construction and maintenance occupations.

-Overall, 18.6% of the employment base in Cherry County is tied to the exportation of goods or services.
+Overall, 15.3% of the employment base in Cherry County is tied to the exportation of goods or services.
 The county needs to continually work on their Business Retention and Expansion process in order to make these employers stay in Cherry County.